amaidah/luxon-business-days/README.md

 - Add business days to a standard luxon `DateTime` instance.
 For instance, to calculate the arrival date of a shipment.
 - Customizable and extendable.
 Configure the business working days and holidays of your business.
-- Uses holiday "matcher functions" avoiding the need to continually update holiday date configs every year.
+- Uses holiday "matcher functions" avoiding the need to manually maintain and update holiday date configs every year.

 ## Install